MoOnThePage/basic-image-tool/README.md

 - Saturation handling and pixels value clipping
 - Understanding scalar vs. matrix operations

+### Module 3 Concepts
+- Histogram: not implemented may not be needed
+- Histogram Equalization: not implemented may be needed
+- Color Segmentation: not implemented may be needed

 ## Tech Stack
 - Programming Langauge: Python 3.xx
 - Libraries: OpenCV (cv2), NumPy